harmannkibue/golang-gin-clean-architecture/README.md

 - **Use Cases** is business logic located in `internal/usecase`.

 The layer with which business logic directly interacts is usually called the _infrastructure_ layer.
-These can be repositories `internal/usecase/repo`, external webapi `internal/usecase/webapi`, any pkg, and other microservices.
+These can be repositories `internal/usecase/repository`, external microservices `internal/usecase/microservices`, any pkg, and other microservices.
 In the template, the _infrastructure_ packages are located inside `internal/usecase`.

-You can choose how to call the entry points as you wish.
-The options are:
-- controller (in our case)
-- delivery
-- transport
-- gateways
-- entrypoints
-- primary
-- input

 ### Additional layers
 The classic version of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) was designed for building large monolithic applications and has 4 layers.